juliantsk/cook/README.md

 Cooky is a full-stack web application to provide any chef with the means to have students purchase classes, fill out an entrance survey, and schedule those classes at times that the chef provides through the admin interface.

-## Features
+## Built With

-* technology used:
 * only React (create-react-app)
 * firebase 5.0.0
 * react-router 4.2.0

-* features:
+## Features

 * Sign In/Sign Up/Sign Out
   * Password Forget/Password Change
   * Protected Routes with Authorization
 * Database: Users, Classes, Appointments
 * Purchasing through PayPal

 ## Authors